 Hiya!
 I dubbed myself a “Snowmad”: I’m Kristin Snow, a 30-something travel addict and part-time nomad.
 I broke away from the cubicle and a more conventional lifestyle five years ago, in search of something more suitable to my somewhat unconventional life goals.
 I love to collect experiences instead of things, hopefully gaining some valuable perspective on life along the way, and meeting new friends at every opportunity.

 I was also a full-time, RV-dwelling nomad, wandering the roads of North America for three years with my former partner.
-Though this crazy journey we call “life” ultimately led us down different paths, I still travel a lot on my own or with friends and family, and mostly by RV for now, because it’s easier with two dogs. 🙂
+Though this crazy journey we call “life” ultimately led us down different paths, I’ve continued on with blogging my travels, which mostly by RV for now, while I still have two doggos in my care. 🙂

 How did this adventure come about?

 Not long into the project, we realized we were subconsciously building ourselves a home on wheels – and much more than just a means to take short vacations!
 The wanderlust was too strong to resist, so we got rid of nearly everything we owned, rented out our house out long-term, and hit the road full-time.

 Sadly for us, we weren’t funding our travels by already being independently wealthy.
 We had to make a career transition to digital nomadism: a term for working remotely from anywhere that you can be online.
 I work for Automattic, the minds behind WordPress.com, Jetpack, and major contributors to the open-source WordPress.org software – the software used to create this blog, and that powers nearly 1/3 of all websites on the internet!

 As a result of my profession, I need to have an arsenal of mobile technology to help stay connected and make a living while traveling.
 I aim to have less of a distinct separation between work and life, preferring to truly live while I work, and to do something that matters to me, lets me be creative, and makes a difference to others.